biopet/biopet/docs/pipelines/gentrap.md

+# Gentrap

-# Introduction
+## Introduction

-Gentrap (generic transcriptome analysis pipeline) is a general data analysis pipelines for quantifying expression levels from RNA-seq libraries generated using the Illumina machines.
+Gentrap (*generic transcriptome analysis pipeline*) is a general data analysis pipelines for quantifying expression levels from RNA-seq libraries generated using the Illumina machines.
 It was designed to be flexible, providing several aligners and quantification modes to choose from, with optional steps in between.
 It can be used to run different experiment configurations, from single sample runs to multiple sample runs containing multiple sequencing libraries.
 It can also do a very simple variant calling (using VarScan).

 At the moment, Gentrap supports the following aligners: